vorachet/bash-cli-template/README.md

 ###  A quick walk through the CLI interface

-This section gives a quick walk through the CLI interface after implementation. **It is zero coding and configuration effort on providing the following interfaces work**.
+This section gives a quick walk through the CLI interface after implementation. **It is zero scripting and configuration effort on providing the following interfaces work**.
 All interface interactions will be managed by bash.sh.

 ##### Basic information of CLI